josevnz/ExtendingAnsibleWithPython/Inventories/README.md

 }
 ```

-I [could not get to work the jinja2 'groups' feature](https://stackoverflow.com/questions/61826110/dynamic-inventory-groups-from-ansible-plugin-nmap), to put hosts into dynamic groups based on their hostname.
+*NOTE*: I [could not get to work the jinja2 'groups' feature](https://stackoverflow.com/questions/61826110/dynamic-inventory-groups-from-ansible-plugin-nmap), to put hosts into dynamic groups based on their hostname.

-There is another way to create an inventory using Nmap with Ansible?
-Let's find out.
+That made think if there is another way to create an inventory using Nmap with Ansible.
+Time to write a wrapper script.

 ## Enter the world of dynamic inventory